kubeflow/website/content/en/docs/components/katib/trial-template.md

 1. Modify Katib controller
    [ClusterRole's rules](https://github.com/kubeflow/katib/blob/master/manifests/v1beta1/katib-controller/rbac.yaml#L5)
-   with the new rule to get access for all resources that are created by trial.
+   with the new rule to give Katib access to all resources that are created by the trial.
 To know more about ClusterRole, check [Kubernetes guide](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#role-and-clusterrole).

-   In the case of Tekton `Pipeline`, trial creates Tekton `PipelineRun`, then Tekton `PipelineRun` creates Tekton `TaskRun`.
+   In case of Tekton `Pipeline`, trial creates Tekton `PipelineRun`, then Tekton `PipelineRun` creates Tekton `TaskRun`.
 Therefore, Katib controller ClusterRole should have access to the `pipelineruns` and `taskruns`: